torkjel/rt/README.md

 performance, if we wish to ensure durability of every event.
 Relaxing this requirement, e.g. by allowing the database files to reside in the operating system's disk cache will improve performance further.

-Processing analytics requests are even chaper, as ananlytics are always up to date, and almost certain to already be in memory.
+Processing analytics requests are even chaper, as analytics are always up to date, and almost certain to already be in memory.

 ### Scaling workers

-A disadvantage with the routing scheme for events, is that workes can not be added to the system quite as easily as API nodes.
+A disadvantage with the routing scheme for events, is that workers can not be added to the system quite as easily as API nodes.
 In essense, the set of workers used for all past and the current time slice cannot be changed from the moment events have been stored in the time slice, unless a scheme to redistribute data is implemented.
 That will in any case be an expensive operation.

 Adding worker nodes for a future time slice is easier.
 This can be done simply by adding it to the API nodes' configuration.
-Changes in this configuration is detected automatically every 30 seconds.
+Changes in this configuration are detected automatically every 30 seconds.

 Note that the system does not currently have a mechanism for keeping the cluster configuration in sync between API nodes.
 It is simply a file which must be kept up to